 Because of the pressures on the pharmacist through an unfair PBS system, pharmacy owners must now consider investing in this type of equipment because it will release up to 90 percent of a dispensing pharmacist’s time plus a full-time dispensing assistant.

 Suddenly the risk of a dispensing error has just increased through a more remote type of dispensing, offset somewhat by a reduction in selection errors, so to minimise the overall risk a new protocol has to be developed to check the prescription input with the final output of the system.
+Along with getting a pharmacy risk assessment consulting service to help with assessing the pharmacy.

 If a simple system is not developed, there will be limited compliance with checking and all that entails.